 That may be through talking, reading, writing and communicating.
-It’s also going to be making sure the organisation that pays my wage can see in facts, figures and percentages why they employed me.
+It’s also going to be, by making sure the organisation that pays my wage can see in facts, figures and percentages, why they employed me.

 Sure it’s not easy, lots of banging my head against the wall, wondering if I’m talking another language, constantly worrying that I’m not being understood.

 But you know what, I actually enjoy it.
-It’s fun, it’s engaging, it sometimes feels like we can actually wade through all the oil and mud get to the hot springs, even if just for a minute.
+It’s fun, it’s engaging, it sometimes feels like we ‘can’ actually wade through all the oil to get to the hot springs, even if just for a minute.

-I also like hearing what people are doing in their roles and I love to celebrate the success of others.
-So what if what they are doing now was what we did five years ago, it’s new to them and they’ve clearly worked hard to get there.
+I also like to hear what people are doing in their roles and I love to celebrate the success of others.
+So what, if what they are doing now was what we did five years ago, it’s new to them and they’ve clearly worked hard to get there.

-And let’s be honest with ourselves lots of the achievements I here of are sprinkled with fairy dust.
-The reality is making stuff happen is tough, it needs lots of commitment, engagement, negotiation and often budget and even with all these things success is subjective.
+And let’s be honest with ourselves, lots of the achievements I hear of, are sprinkled with fairy dust!
+The truth is, that making stuff happen is tough, it needs lots of commitment, engagement, negotiation and often budget, and even with all these things success is subjective.